0racle/raku-File-Stat/README.md

 ALTERNATIVES
 ============

-When this module was first written, there was no easy way to get certain stats (eg. `gid`) from an [IO::Path](https://docs.raku.org/type/IO/Path) object.
-Since then, several more methods have been added to `IO::Path`, which means you may not even need this module.
+When this module was first written, there was no easy way to get certain stat fields (eg. `gid`) from an [IO::Path](https://docs.raku.org/type/IO/Path) object.
+Since then, several methods have been added to `IO::Path` to access those fields, which means you may not even need this module!

-Below I will document the methods provided by `File::Stat`, and - where available - it's equivalent core `IO::Path` method (as well as any differences).
+Below I will document the methods provided by `File::Stat`, and - where available - the equivalent core `IO::Path` method (as well as any differences).

 Initial descriptions below are verbatim from `man 2 stat`.